Computer-Assisted Cognitive Stimulation Therapy (1)

 ✔️Clinically Proven

-In response to the need for patients to improve their quality of life by alleviating or relieving symptoms of certain conditions, Med Anima Clinic continues to expand its line of high-tech, innovative services by introducing computer-assisted cognitive stimulation therapy for the first time in Romania.This therapy serves as an optimal support for the recovery of various cognitive deficits.
+In response to the patients’ need to improve the quality of life by alleviating or removing the symptoms of some conditions, the Med Anima clinic continues to develop its line of high-tech, innovative services, by bringing computer-assisted cognitive stimulation services to Romania for the first time, as optimal support in the recovery of various cognitive deficits.

 At Med Anima, the treatment of cognitive disorders is approached in a convenient, pleasant, and non-invasive manner using the LATEST TECHNOLOGY, for the first time ever in Romania.
 We use the most important and advanced European computer-based cognitive rehabilitation tool, widely used in the daily treatment of over 95% of rehabilitation clinics in Germany.
 This tool has been developed by therapists over a period of 25 years, and the effectiveness of this type of therapy has been documented and highlighted in over 60 studies.